Single Serve Edible Cookie Dough- Vegan!

 But this isn’t just any cookie dough that you might find on the inter webs.

-It’s actually packed with protein, low in sugar, naturally gluten free, and nut free!
-Plus, you get to eat alllllll this cookie dough for yourself.
+This is the edible cookie dough you get to eat alllllll for yourself.
 Yes, this is cookie dough for one!

 Ingredients for making edible cookie dough for one